Bertram James: Prisoner of war

 Following initial interrogation, James and a small band of others were taken to Berlin and paraded through the capital.
 "It was a rather ghastly affair really.
 They weren't hostile, as the bombing hadn't really started, but we were rather curious to them, I suppose".
 From Berlin, James was moved to the notoriously bleak Stalag Luft I at Barth on the northern coast of Germany.
 The camp was still under construction at this stage of the war and the reality was that the Germans were only slowly coming to terms with POWs.
-Within a matter of days, Jimmy and W/Cdr John 'Death' Shore were planning an escape - the route was to be via the camp incinerator.
+Within a matter of days, Jimmy and W/Cdr John 'Death' Shore were planning an escape– the route was to be via the camp incinerator.
 Digging a highly audacious tunnel, John Shore managed to clear the wire and escape, whilst Jimmy was caught in the act and sent directly to the cooler.

-Over the next five years, he made thirteen efforts to escape from various prisons and camps, including Stalag Luft III, the site in March 1944 of the so-called Great Escape.
+Over the next five years, he made thirteen attempts to escape from various prisons and camps, including Stalag Luft III, the site in March 1944 of the so-called Great Escape.
 A central figure in the story of the Great Escape, Jimmy James, together with Peter Fanshawe, was largely responsible for depositing the soil from Tunnel Harry under seat 13 in the camp theatre (built by prisoners).
 On the night of the escape, 24 March 1944, James and his partner, Pilot Officer Sotirios (Nick) Skantzikas, were disguised as Yugoslav workers trying to get home.
 Known as the 'hardarsers' group, they and others made their way south from the camp to the tiny rail stop at Tschiebsdorf (now Trzebów) about 8 km south of Sagan.
 After a treacherous night of walking through deep snow to reach Hirschberg, James and Skantzikas eventually found their way to Hirschberg West station and, attempting to purchase a ticket south, the two were arrested by the Criminal Police (Kripo) and taken to the Gestapo HQ in the town.
-Following a transfer to the local prison, Skanzikas was taken out to be shot, whilst James remained in his cell totally unaware of why he was saved from execution.
+Following a transfer to the local prison, Skantzikas was taken out to be shot, whilst James remained in his cell totally unaware of why he was saved from execution.